 Jami smiled wickedly.
 “You might be surprised what I can fit in my mouth.”
-Varan flushed red as she poured the contents of a bowl over the “sandwich” then proceed to chop and mash it into smaller pieces.
+Varan flushed red as she poured the contents of a bowl over the “sandwich” then proceeded to chop and mash it into smaller pieces.
 She took a bite and looked at him with a raised eyebrow.

 Varan ordered the same thing Jami was eating while Do’rex ordered his usual salad.
 Saahna excused herself and stood up.

 “I guess I better make sure Melant isn’t getting too friendly with anyone at the bar.”
 She waved at the table.
 See everyone on-board tomorrow.
-And good to meet you Jami.
+And good to meet you, Jami.
 She turned and headed towards the bar.

 “She’s annoyed at you.”
 Varan said to me.